 I refer to Attabotics as the Tesla of micro-fulfillment technology platforms.
 Like Tesla, Attabotics is encountering several operational challenges.
 My sincere hope is that Attabotics does whatever is necessary to eliminate the issues and maximize growth.
 I’m confident by early 2021, Attabotics will be firing on all cylinders.

-Fifth Place Goes to Fabric
+Sixth Place Goes to Fabric